 (2) For a reactive inspection, the inspector should refer to IP 87103 for specific instructions about the exit meeting.
 It is particularly important that the inspector keep regional management informed of the inspection details and explain the exit meeting strategy with his or her supervisor before beginning the meeting.
 During the exit meeting, the inspector should explain the preliminary inspection findings including any apparent violations of regulatory requirements.
 The inspector should ask the licensee to confirm the licensee’s understanding of the findings.
 If the licensee does not provide additional information and disagrees with the preliminary findings and apparent violation(s), the inspector should assure the licensee that the inspector will convey the licensee’s disagreement to regional management.
 The inspector should close the meeting and promptly leave the site without lingering for any further discussion before presenting these issues to regional management.
 The licensee’s next opportunity to discuss the findings will be after the regional management has reviewed these matters.

 Post-inspection Activities.
 After returning from an inspection trip, the inspector shall discuss the results of the inspection trip with his or her supervisor.
 This discussion should be sufficient to alert management to significant enforcement, safety, security, or regulatory issues.
 This meeting need not be documented, but it should be held in all cases.
 To complete the inspection, the inspector shall document the inspection results in accordance with guidance in this IMC [See Section 2800-08] and other chapters, as appropriate.
 NRC Form 591M can be issued in the field without supervisory approval if

-there are no findings, an NCV, or Level IV signed by a supervisor when inspector returns to the office.
+there are no findings, an NCV, or Severity Level IV (see Section 08.03 for additional details on restrictions).
+Any NRC Form 591M completed in the field must be signed by a supervisor when the inspector returns to the office.
 The form does not need to be re-issued unless the characterization of any findings changes during supervisory review.

 05.02 Reactive Inspections.

 Inspections performed to follow up on incidents (e.g., medical event, overexposure, perceived concerns arising from a licensee’s response to a generic letter or bulletin, loss or release of radioactive materials) take precedence over the routine inspection program.
 Regional management shall promptly assess the preliminary information received concerning the incident and will determine if a reactive inspection is necessary.
-Regional management, in consultation with , shall also determine if the event warrants a recommendation for an AIT or IIT, rather than a reactive inspection.
+Regional management, in consultation with the program office, shall also determine if the event warrants a recommendation for an AIT or IIT, rather than a reactive inspection.
 The reactive inspection will emphasize the analysis of the sequence of events and the conditions that existed at the time these events occurred.
-The analysis should contributing factors and root causes and the formulation of corrective actions to prevent recurrence.
+The analysis should assess the licensee’s determination of contributing factors and root causes and the formulation of corrective actions to prevent recurrence.
 Generally, issues of compliance will be addressed after all safety issues and program weaknesses are identified and clearly understood.

 Reactive inspections involving a medical event will be performed using the guidance in Management Directive 8.10, “NRC Medical Event Assessment Program.”
 All other reactive inspections will be performed using the guidance in Inspection Procedure (IP) 87103, “Inspection of Material Licensees Involved in an Incident or Bankruptcy.”